domfarolino/browser/mage/README.md

 ## Magen Interface Definition Language (IDL)

 Magen is the [IDL] that describes Mage interfaces.
-Interfaces are written in `.magen` files and are understood by the `magen(...)` Bazel rule, which generates C++ bindings code based on your interface.
+Interfaces are written in `.magen` files and are understood by the `magen_idl(...)` Bazel rule, which generates C++ bindings code based on your interface.

-The magen IDL is quite simple.
+The magen IDL is quite simple (and much less feature-rich than Mojo's IDL).
 Each `.magen` file describes a single interface with the `interface` keyword, which can have any number of methods described by their names and parameters.

 Single line C-style comments are supported.
 Here are a list of supported parameter types: